fptavares/fptavares.github.io/athletic-privacy/README.md

 ## Google Analytics

 The application collects anonymous usage data through Google Analytics, for the purpose of understanding the most common usage patterns to further inform future development.
-This is limited collecting which features and activity types are used.
+This is limited to collecting which features and activity types are used.
 This analytics data is fully anonymized: no user identifiers are collected, no device identifiers are collected, no cookies are used, and even the IP address is anonymized.
 No personally identifiable information is collected.

 <br/>
-Last modified on January 14, 2019
+Last modified on March 11, 2020